tkent198/modRSW_EnKF/README.md

 ```
 ls -l test_enkf/test_enkf111/figs/
 ```
 and verify them with the figures below.
+Time-averaged values for each metric are printed in the figure corner.
 To generate the same plots for different experiments, open the script and specify a different `ijk' combination.

+***NOTE: statistics will vary slightly as each experiment uses a stochastically-generated ensemble of model trajectories and observations.***

-###### Observational Influence diagnostic.
+###### Observational Influence diagnostic

 The OID provides a measure of the overall impact of observations/forecast on the analysis estimate.
 In operational NWP, most weight comes from the forecast (approx. 80% for global NWP).
 Observations are too few and incomplete (compared to the size of the system) to provide a comprehensive picture of the state.
 As such, observations adjust the more comprehensive forecast estimate closer to reality, rather than replace it completely.
 The OID of an idealised framework should reflect this; as a guiding figure, it should not be lower than 10% or higher than 50%.
 The OID is calculated at each assimilation time.
 In this test case, there are 3 cycles so we have 3 OID values.
 The plot title shows the number of ensembles `N` and the outer loop parameter combination: